DevPossible/PoshLLM/README.md

 A: Yes!
 PoshLLM now supports both Ollama and ClaudeCode CLI.
 Support for additional LLM systems (OpenAI, Azure OpenAI, etc.) may be added in future versions.

 ### Q: Is my data sent to the cloud?
+A: It depends on which LLM system you use:
-A: When using Ollama, PoshLLM connects to your Ollama instance.
-All processing happens on your instance.
+- **Ollama**: All processing happens locally on your machine.
+No data is sent to the cloud.
+- **ClaudeCode**: Your prompts are sent to Anthropic's API for processing.
+Data is processed in Anthropic's cloud infrastructure.

 ### Q: Can I use this in production scripts?
 A: While PoshLLM is great for development and learning, be cautious with executing generated code in production without review.
 That's a nice way of saying absolutely not :)